|

 (great white, silvertip, oceanic white tip, sixgill, sevengill, bull, tiger, great

-wobbegong, gray nurse/sand tiger, lemon, mako, pelagic thresher, silky,
+whaler, zebra, wobbegong, gray nurse/sand tiger, lemon, mako, pelagic thresher, silky,

 colorful tropical fish, obscure little fishes, endangered Pacific salmon